wasp-lang/wasp/web/docs/data-model/crud.md

 ## API Reference

-CRUD declaration work on top of existing entity declaration.
+CRUD declaration works on top of an existing entity declaration.
 We'll fully explore the API using two examples:

 1. A basic CRUD declaration that relies on default options.
 2. A more involved CRUD declaration that uses extra options and overrides.